(COVID-19 and your wedding – last updated on 17th November 2020. Further updates as and when there are any changes to government advice/legislation).

 We know that there’s a lot of uncertainty around weddings (and life!) at the moment.
 We know it’s hugely stressful.

-Weddings must take place within a Covid secure environment, i.e. with social distancing measures and all other safety precautions in place.
+When allowed to take place, weddings must take place within a Covid secure environment, i.e. with social distancing measures and all other safety precautions in place.
 These guidelines should be observed to keep you, your family and friends, and your suppliers as safe as possible.
 See the full guidance from the Gov.uk website on ceremonies here: https://www.gov.uk/government/publications/covid-19-guidance-for-small-marriages-and-civil-partnerships/covid-19-guidance-for-small-marriages-and-civil-partnerships and receptions here: https://www.gov.uk/government/publications/covid-19-guidance-for-small-marriages-and-civil-partnerships/covid-19-guidance-for-wedding-and-civil-partnership-receptions-and-celebrations.

 There is also a requirement for guests (but not the couple) to wear a face covering during the ceremony at a church, register office or venue.